The Problem with Invalid Traffic IVT

 The problem with blocking IP addresses manually from your Google Ads account is that it is risky for two reasons:

-1. You might miss fraudulent IP addresses that send invalid traffic IVT, the level of insights that Google provides isn't enough to drill into the click forensics and behaviour - not mentioning the complex interface.
+1. You might miss fraudulent IP addresses that send invalid traffic IVT, the level of insights that Google provides isn’t enough to drill into click/ user behaviour – not mentioning the complex interface.

 2. You might block non-fraudulent IP addresses mistakenly.
-Thats why post click bheaviour on ClickGUARD tool is essential to tracking activity and data-driven decision making.
+Thats why ClickGUARD’s advanced, automated click fraud and IVT blocking system is essential to tracking activity and data-driven decision-making.

 In both cases, it has a huge impact on traffic, ad budget, conversions, and ROAS.
 Not to forget the resources you have to spend on finding, monitoring, and verifying IP addresses.
 It will get out of control if you run multiple campaigns with heaps of traffic.

-This is where a click fraud prevention tool like ClickGUARD can help you by block invalid traffic on autopilot.
+This is where a click fraud prevention tool like ClickGUARD can help you by blocking invalid traffic on autopilot.
 It saves you from manual work as it detects and filters invalid traffic from Google Ads automatically.
 You have to connect it to your Google Ads account, and it will work on complete autopilot.
+All you need to do is toggle on and off on the “triggers” you want our system to follow, as well as set the level of protection you want for your Google Ads.
+Everything else will be done automatically

 You can make IP exclusions permanent in your ClickGUARD account and it will keep these IPs in your account for all the campaigns you run.
 Permanent exclusions save you from adding IPs manually in each ad campaign.